RoseSecurity/APOLOGEE/README.md

 # What are Siemens Field Panels?

-Siemens Field Panels primarily provide process control for Building automation systems (BAS).
+Siemens Field Panels primarily provide process controls for Building automation systems (BAS).
 A building automation system (BAS) is a network designed to connect and automate certain functions inside a building.
 All of the building control systems, from lighting and HVAC (Heating, Ventilation & Air Conditioning) to fire and security systems—all wired through one set of controls.
 So what does this mean?
-By using APOLOGEE, you can enumerate the devices controlling building automation processes for information on their locations, configurations, and much more!
+By using the APOLOGEE repository, you can enumerate the devices controlling building automation processes for information on their locations, configurations, and much more!

 # CVE: